lsst/dp0-1_lsst_io/project/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This section contains files related to the setup of the Data Products Documentation tree, including how to contribute.
+This section contains files related to the setup of the Documentation for DP0.1 tree, including how to contribute.

 .. toctree::
     :maxdepth: 2